33 Best Things to do in Skudeneshavn and Karmoy

 Lars had fun looking around, whilst I enjoyed the scenery, the views across the ocean, playing with my camera and talking to the sheep.

-If you are into photography you can get some great shots here, the sheep aren’t particularly chatty though.
+If you enjoy photography, you can get some great shots here, though the sheep aren’t particularly chatty.

 Krysfort

-You may not be expecting to find beaches like this in Norway – we certainly weren’t.
+You may not expect to find glorious white sandy beaches like this in Norway – but here they are.

-These beautiful white sand beaches, just five minutes drive from Skudeneshaven, Karmoy, are nestled by outcrops of rock and this one, at Sanvesanden, is particularly scenic.
+These beautiful beaches, just five minutes drive from Skudeneshaven, Karmoy, are nestled by outcrops of rock.
+The beach at Sanvesanden is particularly picturesque.

-When we were here the weather was warm and birds flitted around us as I kept stopping every few metres to admire the different types of plant life growing here.
+When we visited, the weather was warm, and birds flitted around us.
+Every few metres, we were distracted and stopped to admire the different types of plant life.

-About a 20 mins drive north from Skudeneshavn, you’ll see signs from the main road down to the Ferkingstad Fishermen’s Memorial.
+About a 20-minute drive north from Skudeneshavn, you’ll see signs from the main road to the Ferkingstad Fishermen’s Memorial.
 Many of Karmoy’s fishermen headed to America to make their living, especially when the herring boom dried up.

 This memorial is to remember those who left and lost their lives in American waters.
 The memorial plays a tune of remembrance at various times of the day.

-It takes about two hours to complete the walk and is the best way to experience the western coast of Karmoy.
-The winds can get fresh on the coast so make sure to take some warm clothes in case you get nippy.
+The walk takes about two hours to complete and is the best way to experience the western coast of Karmoy.
+The winds can get fresh on the coast, so take some warm clothes if you get nippy.

 We thought they were joking when Karmoy locals told us we could visit the Statue of Liberty!

 In the 1870s, the town of Visnes, Karmoy, operated the largest copper mine in Norway.
-And it was this mine that supplied the copper that the New York Statue of liberty was made from.
+This mine supplied the copper for the New York Statue of Liberty.

 The island of Karmoy is the home of the Viking Kings.